MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 Second, each session is divided into 2 parts, the basics part and the practical part.

-And he lets us apply those concepts in the hands on assignments.
+And he lets us apply those concepts in the hands-on assignments.

 Third, is the Q&A Platform, which we use to ask questions about issues we faced or answer questions regarding issues other members faced, and you would always find someone answering these questions whether it be Mohamed Radwan or any other colleague.